 Nathon Pier on arrival and the Samui taxi math

-For travelers connecting to a same-day USM flight on Bangkok Airways, the morning 07:00 Lomprayah catamaran arrives Nathon by 08:30.
+For travelers connecting to a USM flight on Bangkok Airways the same day, the morning 07:00 Lomprayah catamaran arrives Nathon by 08:30.
 With 40 minutes to USM the traveler is checked in by 10:00.
 Workable for any USM flight after 11:30.

 Best booking window and the monsoon morning rule